grpc-ecosystem/grpc-codelabs/codelabs/grpc-cpp-opentelemetry/README.md

 ```

 > [!NOTE]
-> How a Prometheus Exporter is being set up on the OpenTelemetry Meter Provider.
+> A Prometheus Exporter is being set up on the OpenTelemetry Meter Provider.
 > (There are other ways to export the metrics as well.
 This codelab chooses the
 > prometheus exporter.)
 This MeterProvider is provided to gRPC’s OpenTelemetry
 > plugin as configuration.
 Once the OpenTelemetry plugin is registered globally